JackKelly/JackKelly.github.io/_posts/2010-07-13-insulating_our_victorian_living_room.md

 What exactly did I hope to achieve by insulating?
-The aim was to reduce the rate at which the external walls lose heat by a factor of 7 (9" solid brick walls have an uninsulated [U-value](https://en.wikipedia.org/wiki/R-value_(insulation)#U-factor/U-value) of 2.1 watts per square meter per Kelvin (W/(m²⋅K)); 9" brick plus 70mm of polyurethane foam insulation has a U-value of 0.3 W/(m²⋅K)) and to reduce the rate at which the floor loses heat by a similar factor.
+The aim was to reduce the rate at which the external walls lose heat by a factor of 7 (to explain where that factor of 7 comes from: 9" solid brick walls have an uninsulated [U-value](https://en.wikipedia.org/wiki/R-value_(insulation)#U-factor/U-value) of 2.1 watts per square meter per Kelvin (W/(m²⋅K), whilst 9" brick plus 70mm of polyurethane foam insulation has a U-value of 0.3 W/(m²⋅K)) and to reduce the rate at which the floor loses heat by a similar factor.
 Achieving a wall U-value of 0.3 W/(m²⋅K) puts us firmly in the territory of the Energy Saving